YieldRay/serve-router/README.md

 import ServeRouter from "serve-router" import { serve } from "serve-router/node"

+// or use this to auto detect deno or node import { serve } from "serve-router/shim"

 // init application
 const app = ServeRouter({ context: { hello: "world" } })